attogram/ollama-bash-lib/demos/prompt.all.models.md

 ## gpt-oss:120b
 ```
 # <thinking>
 # The user asks: "What is your knowledge cutoff date?
 Respond with only the date."
-So we must respond with only the date.
-According to system message: "Knowledge cutoff: 2024-06".
-So answer should be "2024-06".
-No other text.
+The developer instruction likely says respond with only the date.
+No policy conflict.
+Provide date format: "2024-06".
+Could be "2024-06-01"?
+The knowledge cutoff is "2024-06".
+I'll output that.
 # </thinking>

 2024-06